-Figure 5 shows the evolution of the temperature, rain, and snow amounts according to two different and independent sources of information:
+Figure 5 shows the evolution of the temperature and rain and snow amounts according to two different and independent sources of information:

-- Just next to the center of Irstea in Montpellier, a weather station (the Lavalette station) records various meteorological parameters, including temperature and rain.
-For this station, the tipping-bucket rain gauge is not heated and snow was probably blocking the rain gauge according to the operator of the station. - SAFRAN reanalysis (Vidal et al., 2010) provides weather parameters at a resolution of 8 km over France, using a dense gauge network.
-However, this network does not include the station at Lavalette.
+Just next to the center of Irstea in Montpellier, a weather station (the Lavalette station) records various meteorological parameters, including temperature and rain.
+For this station, the tipping-bucket rain gauge is not heated, and snow probably blocked the rain gauge according to the operator of the station.